 Company has no indemnification obligation for claims arising from:

-- Third-party open-source or commercial components (subject to their own license terms)
+• Third-party open-source or commercial components (subject to their own licence terms)

 Exclusive Remedy